ngxs/store/README.md

 export class NewAnimalSuccess {}
 ```

-In the above events, we have `FeedAnimals` which has payload for it.
+In the above events, we have `FeedAnimals` which has no payload for it.
 Its just
 going to flip a simple flag in our store for us.
 In the `NewAnimal` event we define
 a payload which will contain the animal type.
 Unlike with redux, we don't need to
 define a type property since our store is smart enough to read the class as the type.